manoharahk/TizenRT/os/syscall/README.txt

           call into a syscall, marshaling all of the system call parameters as necessary.

-  Stub  - Another tiny bit of code that executes within the TinyAra kernel
+  Stub  - Another tiny bit of code that executes within the TizenRT kernel
           that is used to map a software interrupt received by the kernel to a kernel function call.
 The stubs receive the marshaled system call data, and perform the actually kernel function call (in